-The registrar must notify the parties of the decision of the appeal authority in terms of section 156, together with the reasons there for within seven days after the appeal authority handed down its decision.
+The registrar must notify the parties of the decision of the appeal authority in terms of section 156, together with the reasons therefor within seven days after the appeal authority handed down its decision.

-158 Directives to municipality
+157 Directives to municipality

-- (1) The appeal authority must, in its decision, give directives to the municipality concerned as to how such a decision must be implemented and which of the provisions of the Act and the Regulations have to be complied with by the municipality as far as implementation of the decision is concerned. - (2) Where an appeal authority upholds a decision on a development application, the Municipal Manager must, within 21 days of the decision, take the necessary steps to have the decision published in the Provincial Gazette.
+- (1) The appeal authority must, in its decision, give directives to the municipality concerned as to how such a decision must be implemented and which of the provisions of the Act and the Regulations have to be complied with by the municipality as far as implementation of the decision is concerned. - (2) Where an appeal authority upholds a decision on a development application, the Municipal Manager must, within 21 days of the decision, take the necessary steps to inform the parties to the appeal. - (3) Inform the parties of the decision.